 Georgian jewellery was most commonly hand crafted.
 The style trends of the time demanded intricate metal work and techniques such as repoussé, which was the hammering of malleable metals into complex and detailed designs (used frequently in pieces such as memorial bracelets).

-With regard to gemstones, diamonds were almost exclusively used up until 1750.
+With regards to gemstones, diamonds were almost exclusively used up until 1750.
 Later other gemstones grew in popularity and effects created by overlays, pastes and enamels were more frequently used, creating a more colourful variety of jewellery.